 Open-pit mining of direct shipping hematite ore, using rotary drills, small shovels and trucks, commenced in 1963 at F’Derik, Rouessa and Tazadit.
 Primary and secondary crushing is done at Tazadit and the ore is railed to Nouadhibou in trains of up to 220 cars, each carrying 84t.
 The ore is stockpiled then reclaimed, crushed and screened for loading into vessels of up to 150,000dwt.
 SNIM scheduled the start of work on a second loading facility for 180,000dwt ships during 2005.

 As the high-grade direct-shipping ore was being depleted, a crushing plant for lower grades was installed at Rouessa in 1973.
 Thereafter, the Guelb Rhein magnetite resource was developed, north-northeast of Zouerate.
 Economics dictated that this ore should be upgraded for rail haulage and a 6Mt/y plant was built at Guelb.
-Primary crushing and autogenous grinding is followed by magnetic and gravity separation.
+Primary crushing and autogenous grinding are followed by magnetic and gravity separation.

 In 2004, SNIM mined 10.7Mt of ore and shipped 11Mt of product, 14.3% more than in 2003.
 SNIM reported exports at 10.64Mt in 2005.
 Approximately 60% of deliveries comprise direct-shipping grades, with 40% made up of concentrates, and more than 90% of the tonnage goes to European markets.